andrew/ultimate-awesome/README.md

 - [awesome-ens](https://github.com/ghiliweld/awesome-ens) - Cool projects using ENS + resources for buidling with ENS.
 - [ImPromptu](https://github.com/grahamwaters/ImPromptu) - Domain Agnostic Prompts for Savvy Professionals.
 - [awesome-diffusion-samplers](https://github.com/greatdrake/awesome-diffusion-samplers) - A collection of resources and papers on diffusion samplers.
-- [awesome-xwing](https://github.com/guidokessels/awesome-xwing) - A curated list of awesome X-Wing: The Miniatures Games resources, tools and more.
 - [awesome-rse-fair](https://github.com/hifis-net/awesome-rse-fair) - An awesome list of FAIR resources for Research Software Engineers and Engineering (RSE) .
 - [awesome-genaitech](https://github.com/hollobit/awesome-genaitech) - Awesome-GenAITech: a curated list of Generative AI Techniques.
 - [awesome-robot-combat](https://github.com/IainIsCreative/awesome-robot-combat) - A list of resources, links, and tips for people who want to building fighting robots.